AngleProtocol/merkl-docs/integrate-merkl/app.md

 This will enable you to display aggregated data about all these campaigns.

-The two routes we recommending using are:
+The two routes we recommend using are:
 - ```https://api.merkl.xyz/v4/opportunities?name={protocol_name} ```
 - ```https://api.merkl.xyz/v4/opportunities?tags={tag}```